Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 Why Does Tenderness Around the Wart Develop in Viral Verrucae?

 People often scratch, pick, or press on the wart without thinking.
-To keep the skin from getting worse, putting some Vaseline on it can help protect the skin around both the normal part and the wart, as the British Association of Dermatologists says.
-Doing these things can hurt the skin that is near the spot, and this may cause pain.
-When sweat or water makes the skin too wet, the area around it can also feel more sore or tender.
+To keep the skin from getting worse, applying Vaseline can help protect the skin around both the normal part and the wart, according to the British Association of Dermatologists.
+Doing these things can injure the skin around the area, which may cause pain.
+When sweat or water makes the skin too wet, the surrounding area can also feel more sore or tender.

 Your immune system may see viral verrucae as something that should not be there and start an inflammatory response.
 This is good because it shows your body is fighting the wart.
 But because of this, you may feel some pain, have swelling, and see redness in that spot.